-“Sam,” I said, “the other day you reminded Duane of the good things he’s doing to insure survival for himself and his family, but isn’t that rather self centered?
+“Sam,” I said, “the other day you’ve reminded Duane of the good things he’s doing to insure survival for himself and his family, but isn’t that encouraging him to be self centered?
 I mean, what about addressing some of the bigger issues that are causing the problems we face?”

 “So you’re not worried about the bigger issues out there?”
 I asked.

 “At the risk of repeating something I’ve told you in another time and place,” Sam said, “you’d better know about those larger issues.
 Know about the things that might have an impact on us and those that will not, regardless of how sensational they may be.”

 He leaned forward a bit.
 “I read a book about a missionary doctor in India who provided medical care to lepers.
 The man who wrote the book’s foreword was quite idealistic with concerns about world poverty, diseases, and so on.
 While interviewing the doctor for the book, he made a significant discovery that affected his own outlook.
 The doctor wasn’t motivated by a desire to change the world.
 He was helping lepers because they’re individuals—human beings like you and me.”

 I looked over at Duane who seemed to be taking this in as much as I was.

 Sam continued.
 “It’s the starfish principle, gentlemen.
 You’ve heard the old story.
 It’s been told a dozen different ways, but the idea is the same.
 A little boy sees an old man on the beach tossing starfish in the sea.
 He scoffs and questions the old man.
 ‘What difference does what you’re doing really make?
 You’ll never throw them all back in the sea.’
 The old man tosses in one more and says, ‘It makes a difference to that one.’
 You and I will not likely make a dent in the world’s problems, but you’d better make a meaningful difference among those closest to you.”

 “It sounds like that old hymn.
 ‘Brighten the corner where you are,’” said Duane.